pingleware/ABRA/README.md

 # Group 5, A machine learning approach to automating the audit of financial statements

 ## Run
+Change the company code you wish to analyse in the index.js first, then:
 ```
 npm start
 ```